Does it mutate š±

 Description

-The find() method returns a value of the first element in the array that satisfies the provided testing function.
-Otherwise undefined is returned.
+The find() method of Array instances returns the first element in the provided array that satisfies the provided testing function.
+If no values satisfy the testing function, undefined is returned.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find